Fittonia are a truly classic terrarium plant.

 You’re much more likely to find one of the verschaffeltii or albivenis varieties.
 They’re identified by their smaller leaves when compared with the broad-leaved superb.

 All Fittonia are beautiful though!

-There are SO many different colours and vibrant options on Etsy.
+There are SO many different colors and vibrant options on Etsy.

-I’d try to get at least two colours here.
+I’d try to get at least two colors here.
 Enough to provide lots of vibrancy and a nice degree of contrast.

 All three looked too much together in my opinion.

-While Fittonia like to be centre-stage, they live up to their full potential when supported with a backing dancer or two.
+While Fittonia like to be center-stage, they live up to their full potential when supported by a backing dancer or two.

 And let’s be honest, who doesn’t love a stowaway Sword Fern?